tiepdotme/marabesi.com/_pages/about.md

 - matheus marabesi
 ---

-Marabesi is currently doing his master degrees in Game design and mobile application development at FIAP, but has a MBA in Software engineer already and is addicted to development in general.
+Marabesi is addicted to software development in general.
 As a hobby he likes to play with Raspberry PI and dive into the IoT world.
+Besides that  he's an aspiring researcher focused on software testing and gamification.

 ## Academic background